 Description Tuner: Defines the tuner target - what should be evaluated when comparing two runs with different control settings.

 Туре Integer

 Values Automatically determined.
 The tuner will choose the default target based on problem type.

 0 Solution time then gap.
 (MIP/MISLP default)

 1 Solution time then best bound.

 2 Solution time then best integer solution.

 3 The primal dual integral.

 4 Time only.
 (LP/SLP default)

 5 SLP objective only.
 (SLP/MISLP choice)

 6 SLP validation number only.
 (SLP/MISLP choice)

 7 Gap only.

 8 Best bound only.

 9 Best integer solution only.

+10 Best primal integral.
+(Only for individual instances, not for problem sets)

 Default value -1

-Note Please refer to Section 5.12.4 for more information about tuner targets.
+Notes Please refer to Section 5.12.4 for more information about tuner targets.

 This control only has an effect on the tuner.
 This control cannot be tuned.

 Affects routines XPRStune (TUNE).